 Alexandra was born in 1991.
 A graduate of the Royal College of Music and Guildhall School of Music and Drama, she is based in London, United Kingdom where she has established herself as one of the most talented and versatile musicians her age, winning prizes in various competitions, being broadcast on BBC Radio 3 on numerous occasions and performing extensively as a soloist, chamber and orchestral musician both in the UK and abroad.

 Alexandra began violin lessons at the age of 5 in Christchurch, New Zealand.
-During the following years she won many awards and prizes around New Zealand including the Most Promising Award at the Young Performer of the Year competition, the Ernest Empson Scholarship, the Dame Malvina Major Scholarship, the Sentinel Performers Competition (2005) and 3rd place at the National Concerto Competition (2008).
+During the following years she won many awards and prizes around New Zealand including the Most Promising Award at the Young Performer of the Year competition, the Ernest Empson Scholarship, the Dame Malvina Major Scholarship, the Sentinel Performers Competition (2005) and the National Concerto Competition (2008).

 Alexandra has also performed extensively throughout Europe and internationally in many countries, including Brazil, Uruguay, Chile, Argentina, China, South Korea, Russia, Israel and Singapore.
 A laureate of numerous competitions, Alex has won the Province of Terni Soloist Award from Associazione Mozart Italia (2014), Kenneth Loveland Gift Award, U.K (2016), Laureate Prize in the Enescu International Violin Competition (2016), Hattori Foundation Senior Award, U.K (2017) and the Development Prize at the Michael Hill International Violin Competition (2017).
 Most recently, she has been awarded the prestigious Philip and Dorothy Green Young Artists Award by the Making Music Foundation, U.K (2018).